GoogleCloudPlatform/community/tutorials/run-botkit-on-google-container-engine/index.md

 ## Cleaning up

-Congratulations, you now have a Slack bot running on Google Container Engine.
+Congratulations, you now have a Slack bot running on Google Kubernetes Engine.

 You can follow these steps to clean up resources and save on costs.